sodadata/docs/soda-cl/reference.md

 In the context of [SodaCL check types]({% link soda-cl/metrics-and-checks.md %}#check-types), reference checks are unique.
 This check is limited in its syntax variation, with only a few mutable parts to specify column and dataset names.

-The example below checks that the values in the source column, `department_group_name`, in the `dim_department_group` dataset exist in the destination column, `department_name`, in the `dim_employee` dataset.
+The example below checks that the values in the source column, `department_group_name`, in the `dim_department_group` dataset exist somewhere in the destination column, `department_name`, in the `dim_employee` dataset.
 If the values are absent in the `department_name` column, the check fails.
 * Soda CL considers missing values in the source column as invalid.
 * Optionally, do not use brackets around column names.
-The brackets serve as visual aids to improve readability.
+The brackets serve as visual aids to improve check readability.

 ```yaml
 checks for dim_department_group: